 While a student in the Liberty County School System, Chanté was well-known.
 She was frequently recognized for her academic achievements and, as an elementary schooler, she often sang at system-wide events including the annual Teacher’s Convocation.
 In 1996, Chanté was asked to sing for a county-wide rally in honor of the arrival of the Olympic Torch to Hinesville.
 As a middle schooler, she served as a peer-mediator, often identified to mediate conflicts not only between students but also between students and teachers.
 In high school, she served as a role model for the D.A.R.E. program, president of her junior class, and she was voted by her peers as “Most Likely to Succeed” in her senior year.
 Outside of school, she was actively involved in her church, Beach Hill Missionary Baptist, and was a part of different civic organizations including the Girl Scouts of America.

 Chanté is a member of Baconton Missionary Baptist Church, Hinesville Alumnae Chapter of Delta Sigma Theta Sorority, Inc. and Limerick Chapter #336, Order of the Eastern Star, all in Liberty County.
-She is married to Attorney Reginald C. Martin and has one daughter, Olivia.
+She resides in Allenhurst with her husband, Attorney Reginald C. Martin, and their daughter, Olivia.